ralish/bash-script-template/README.md

 ## What is this?

 An idempotent `bash script` template using best practices for bash.
-It includes several useful functions (sub-scripts) to manage your code on GitHub.
+It includes several useful functions to manage your code on GitHub.

 ### Motivation